Here is a list of questions and answers. But we are always ready to answer your questions.

-When your information has been processed in MediaSpecs, you will receive an e-mail with a link to your personal service page.
+When your information has been processed in MediaSpecs, you will receive an e-mail with a link to your personal Portfolio.

 Do publishers and sales houses also have access to the database?

-You can access your own information in MediaSpecs at any time via the service page.
+You can access your own information in MediaSpecs at any time via the Portfolio.

 If you wish to view information of other publishers, MediaSpecs offers a pay-to-access facility at a reduced rate that allows you to view all information in the database.

-The service page is your ‘homepage’ in MediaSpecs, where the editor or sales house can:
+The Portfolio is your ‘homepage’ in MediaSpecs, where the editor or sales house can: